Aldo Garòsci: Paris exile

-Endless ideological debates and the weekly production of "Giustizia e Libertà" (and related publications) were not the only aspects of the political activism pursued by the antifascist "Giellisti" from their Parisian exile.
+Endless ideological debates and the weekly production of Giustizia e Libertà (and related publications) were not the only aspects of the political activism pursued by the antifascist "Giellisti" from their Parisian exile.
 They sustained contacts to the full extent possible with anti-government resistance movements back in Italy, providing as much support as possible, with a particular focus on those parts of the country in which antifascism was less deeply entrenched.
 Compared to some of the comrades, Aldo Garòsci was in a relatively fortunate position.
 The financial support he received from his family enabled him to devote all his energies to his work as a "Giellista".
 Later during the 1930s he was employed as an assistant to the internationally well-connected art critic and author, Lionello Venturi.
-Lionello Venturi was the father of Garòsci close friend and school contemporary Franco Venturi.
-Lionello Venturi was one of just eighteen Italian university professors who, in 1931, had refused the government order to sign their "Oath of Loyalty to Fascism".
-He had therefore been removed from his professorship in Art History at the University of Rome and lived, between 1931 and 1940, in France, before living out the final years of the Mussolini nightmare in New York City, while lecturing at a range of north American universities.
+Venturi was the father of Garòsci's close friend and school contemporary Franco Venturi, and was one of just eighteen Italian university professors who, in 1931, had refused the government order to sign their "Oath of Loyalty to Fascism".
+He had therefore been removed from his professorship in Art History at the University of Rome and lived, between 1931 and 1940, in France, before living out the final years of the Mussolini nightmare in New York City, while lecturing at a range of North American universities.

 It was also during his time in Paris that Garòsci teamed up with (Blanche) Madeleine Bride: they now shared their lives till Garòsci's political exile came to an end.
 There were also a number of new friendships that now became life-long with his fellow political activists who became, after 1945, prominent members of Italy's post-war political and journalistic establishment, including Alberto Cianca, Fernando Schiavetti, Paolo Battino Vittorelli and, most importantly, Leo Valiani.
-It was, in particular, with Leo Valiani and the friend of his school years, Franco Venturi, that he became particularly close, not just in terms of personal friendship but also as enduring intellectual soulmates.
+It was with Valiani and the friend of his school years, Franco Venturi, that he became particularly close, not just in terms of personal friendship but also as enduring intellectual soulmates.